conan-io/conan-io.github.io/_posts/2024-11-28-Enhancing-ros-builds-with-Conan.markdown

     y: 1.5
 ```

-And we will use the YAML-CPP library(LINK) from Conan Center.
+And we will use the [``yaml-cpp`` library from Conan Center](https://conan.io/center/recipes/yaml-cpp).
 For that, we need to include a _conanfile.txt_ file next to the _CMakeLists.txt_ of our project:

 _`navigation_ws/my_package/conanfile.txt`_